thirstycode/Raspi-output-catcher/README.md

 -	10:29:11 PM 04 10 --> some error with posting having username tamannaah.143
 an
+-	08:19:24 AM 20 10 --> some error with posting having username shraddha.kapoor.sweet
+-	08:19:21 AM 20 10 --> posted with username shraddha.kapoor.sweet
+-	08:18:57 AM 20 10 --> some error with posting having username priyanka.chopra143
+-	08:18:44 AM 20 10 --> some error with posting having username kriti.sanon143
+-	08:18:41 AM 20 10 --> some error with posting having username manushi.chillar.insta
+-	08:18:38 AM 20 10 --> posted with username manushi.chillar.insta
+-	08:18:19 AM 20 10 --> some error with posting having username urvashirautela26
+-	08:17:06 AM 20 10 --> some error with posting having username disha.patani.updates
+-	08:17:03 AM 20 10 --> posted with username disha.patani.updates
+-	08:16:43 AM 20 10 --> some error with posting having username realshrutihaasan
+-	08:16:40 AM 20 10 --> posted with username realshrutihaasan
+-	08:16:39 AM 20 10 --> some error with posting having username tamannaah.143
+-	08:16:36 AM 20 10 --> posted with username tamannaah.143
+-	08:16:18 AM 20 10 --> some error with posting having username angelinajolie143
+-	08:16:16 AM 20 10 --> posted with username angelinajolie143
 -	10:52:52 PM 19 10 --> some error with fetching total followers.
 -	10:29:43 PM 19 10 --> some error with posting having username kriti.sanon143
 -	10:29:39 PM 19 10 --> posted with username kriti.sanon143